 Attorney scams are fraudsters that target law firms hoping to get access to the trust accounts.
 Below is a common email we get.
 Even though the client name and passport were fake, I have changed the information.

 Both scams we have received have been from people that claim to be South Korean women.
-It is likely the passports were stolen, maybe somewhere in Nigeria?
+It is likely the passports were stolen, maybe somewhere in a tourist place?

 Attorney scams really annoy me because they are trying to take advantage of smart people (lawyers.)
 How many lawyers actually fall for this?!